KyleMo/calculatorApp/README.md

 # Calculator App
-An app that functions as a basic calculator, including addition, subtraction, multiplication, and division.
+An app that functions as a basic calculator.
 Technology used includes HTML, CSS and JavaScript.

 The biggest challenges I faced was ensuring the behaviour of the calculator functioned as intended.
 Example include:
   - What happens when "2", then "*", then "=" is inputed.